samisnotinsane/samisnotinsane.github.io/_posts/2020-07-05-flutter-google-maps.markdown

 categories: Mobile App Flutter
 ---

 I came across Flutter during the lockdown this year while working on a hobby project where I needed a mobile app with native functionality.
-Having suffered trauma from building UI using Java Swing and FX before, I initially had little enthusiasm for the project at hand.

-I have never been so wrong.

-The declarative style of Flutter combined with the straightforward but familiar syntax of Dart is a marvel.
-I've had so many "is that it?!" moments, that I've basically lost track - it's simply a joy to use such a powerful framework.
+The declarative style of Flutter combined with the straightforward but familiar syntax of Dart is a marvel to behold.
+I've had so many "is that it?!" moments, that I've basically lost track - it's simply a joy to use this powerful SDK.

 # Final Result
 Today, we will look at how we can build something like the Uber home screen with a map.